haipinglu/my-hugo-academic-web/content/authors/yingjie-guo/_index.md

 ---
 # Display name
-title: Wei Sang
+title: Yingjie Guo

 # Username (this should match the folder name)
 authors:
-- wei-sang
+- yingjie-guo

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Professor at Shanxi Medical University
+role: Associate Professor at Shanxi University

 # Organizations/Affiliations
 # organizations: